Westport man arrested after detectives review video of beating that left infant son hospitalized

 WESTPORT, MASS.
 (WHDH) – A Westport is man facing criminal charges following a beating that left his adopted 2-month-old son hospitalized over the weekend, officials announced Wednesday.

-Stephen Kegyes, 32, was arraigned this week in Fall River District Court on charges including three counts of permitting injury to a child, two counts of strangulation, and one count of assault and battery on a child with injury, according to the Westport Police Department.
+Stephen Kegyes, 32, was arraigned this week in Fall River District Court on charges including three counts of permitting injury to a child, two counts of strangulation, and one count of assault and battery on a child with injury, Westport police said.

-Video recovered from inside Kegyes’ home reportedly showed him abusing the infant on Saturday afternoon.
+According to court paperwork, Kegyes’s husband discovered a video recovered from inside their home that reportedly showed him picking his infant son up by the throat and smothering him on Saturday afternoon.

-Investigators on Sunday learned that the boy was being treated for multiple injuries at Boston Children’s Hospital, police said.
+He then called the adoption agency and turned the video over to the authorities.

+“Stephen then reaches down with his right hand and placed it over the baby’s face, smothering him with his hand,” the police report read.
+“The baby’s mouth and nose were covered by Stephen’s hand which prevented him from breathing.”

 Kegyes is being held behind bars pending a dangerousness hearing on Friday.